The Power of Women on Water

 “Women have so many roles to fulfill and give it 200 percent every day,” points out veteran river guide Kelly von Stroh.
 “It is on day two and three when I really see a vibrant serenity take hold; these women unplug, relinquish control, and just be—because nobody needs them at the moment.”

 “Women tend to relax more by virtue of it being all women,” admits guide Jen Davidson.
 “A frivolity and relaxation happen as well as a kind of empowerment.”
 Empowerment and transformation evolve as guests take on an outdoor-river environment, perhaps for the first time, find nourishment in nature, and witness skilled female guides tackle the river, with opportunities to row themselves.
 The guides will lead side canyon hiking, give the guest room for solitude and encourage time to relax, reflect and rejuvenate.

 About Holiday River Expeditions

-Holiday River Expeditions began in 1966, when Dee Holladay and his wife Sue took the plunge to become river outfitters.
-Due to its respect for the lands, rivers, guests and employees, the family-owned-and-operated company has grown exponentially.
-Each of its guides is professionally trained in first aid and river safety, and with over 44 years of experience, the company provides guests the opportunity explore the nation’s wild lands safely and securely.
+Holiday River Expeditions began in 1966 when Dee Holladay and his wife Sue took the plunge to become river outfitters.
+Due to its respect for the lands, rivers, guests, and employees, the family-owned and operated company has grown exponentially.
+Each of its guides is professionally trained in first aid and river safety, and with over 44 years of experience, the company provides guests the opportunity to explore the nation’s wild lands safely and securely.
 Holiday River Expeditions has a philosophy to protect the environment through education and conservation, and as such, uses oar-powered and paddle rafts.